sumotoy/PT2313/README.md

 The library let you access all features by using I2C protocol with Arduino o Teensy 2, 3 ,3.1 MCU's and all Energia supported MCU's.
 This chip works only at 100Khz so don't try to force it at 400 or it will not work.<br>
 I've done this to create a stereo amped speakers I had at home.

+This chip communicate via I2C at 100Khz, not more!

 For connections, refer to datasheet included in docs folder.
 Have fun!

 **Warning**: Energia support just as it's basic stage and not tested.
 It compiles but doesn't mean that will works!
 So please wait I test it (and prolly fix) before use it with Energia MCU's!<br>